Boo York City: Halloween for Kids

-The always-adorable Tompkins Square Halloween Dog Parade returns to the East Village for its 24th annual installment.
+The always-adorable Tompkins Square Halloween Dog Parade returns to the East Village for its 25th annual installment.
 Dog owners go all out to dress up their canine friends, often choosing timely and humorous costumes.
-In the past, dogs have been everything from iPhones and a twerking Miley Cyrus atop a dog dressed as Robin Thicke to more City-themed getups like MTA buses and hot dog vendors.
+In the past, dogs have been almost everything imaginable: iPhones, MTA buses, hot dog vendors, Robin Thicke at the MTV Video Music Awards (ridden by a "twerking" Miley Cyrus doll).
 And owners often join in on the fun, dressing to match their four-legged companions.
 Prizes are awarded, so expect to see the best of the best at this beloved event.

 American Museum of Natural History

-The museum's halls remain open until 7pm for trick-or-treating, crafts, live performances and cartoon encounters.
-Characters such as Curious George and Clifford the Big Red Dog will be on hand, as will circus acts and kid-oriented musicians.
+The museum's halls are open from 2pm until 5pm for trick-or-treating, crafts, live performances and cartoon encounters.
+Characters such as Curious George and Clifford the Big Red Dog will be on hand, along with performers from the Big Apple Circus.